Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 .. _gettings-started-invite:

 -------------------------
-Invite Red to your server
+Invite Blue to your server
 -------------------------

 When started, the console will show you the ``Invite URL``